 Capstone designs and manages captive insurance companies that fall under one of two separate provisions of the Internal Revenue Code:

-- Small Captives, which fall under section 501(c)(15) of the Internal Revenue Code, comprise of insurance companies with premiums <$600,000, where both investment income and underwriting income (premiums) are tax exempt.
+- Small Captives, which fall under section 501(c)(15) of the Internal Revenue Code, comprise of insurance companies with premiums at $600,000, where both investment income and underwriting income (premiums) are tax exempt.

-- Intermediate Captives, which fall under section 831(b) of the Internal Revenue Code, represent insurance companies with premiums <$1.2 Million, where only underwriting (premium) income is tax exempt, and investment income is taxable.
+- Intermediate Captives, which fall under section 831(b) of the Internal Revenue Code, represent insurance companies with premiums at CURRENT_PREMIUM_CAP, where only underwriting (premium) income is tax exempt, and investment income is taxable.

 If your business profile has changed significantly over the past few years, whether positive or negative, the resulting changes in your risk exposures could mean that you may need to expand your coverages and perhaps restructure your planning to accommodate a larger captive.
 Similarly, if your business has slowed, you may want to restructure to a smaller captive.